Charles Warren (author): Career

 Warren served on the executive committee of the Massachusetts Woodrow Wilson League in 1912.
-The successful Presidential candidate appointed Warren Assistant Attorney General, and he served from June 1914 to April 1918.
+The successful presidential candidate appointed Warren Assistant Attorney General, and he served from June 1914 to April 1918.
 The looming World War caused Warren to become involved in internal security and international relations matters including drafting the Espionage Act of 1917.
 Warren also drafted legal briefs and argued before the United States Supreme Court approximately 30 times.

-After the war (and Wilson's death), Warren remained in Washington, D.C. and received several appointments as special master from the Supreme Court for disputes involving state boundaries and water rights.
+After the war (and Wilson's death), Warren remained in Washington, D.C., and received several appointments as special master from the Supreme Court for disputes involving state boundaries and water rights.
 The State Department also consulted Warren concerning neutrality matters in the 1930s.

 Publication of his three-volume History of the United States Supreme Court in 1922 cemented Warren's reputation as a legal scholar, and it won the Pulitzer Prize for history in 1923.
 Warren disagreed with historian Charles A. Beard's economic analysis of the Constitution published in 1912, but by 1925 as a progressive Warren agreed that the court's conservative analysis was strait-jacketing Congress, a theme he elaborated in Congress, the Constitution, and the Supreme Court.
 Justice Louis Brandeis cited the work (revised in 1935) in Erie Railroad Co. v.
 Tompkins (1938), which cut back on forum-shopping by wealthy litigants using the old case of Swift v.
 Tyson (1842).
 Warren also published Bankruptcy in United States History in 1935, based on lectures he had given at Northwestern University School of Law.
 Other schools at which the legal historian lectured included the University of Rochester, Boston University School of Law, Johns Hopkins University, the University of Virginia, the University of Chicago, and several others.

+Warren was elected to the American Philosophical Society in 1939.

 Warren retired from public service in the 1940s.
 He married Annie Louise Bliss in 1904, and they celebrated their fiftieth anniversary before his death.
 They had no children.